-The Delaware County Bridge Inspection Report, compiled biennially, provides comprehensive information on the various characteristics, function and condition of the bridges in the local jurisdiction.
-The report also suggests maintenance, repair and replacement improvements suggested for the bridges within five years.
+The Delaware County Bridge Inspection compiled biennially, Report, provides comprehensive information on the various characteristics, function and condition of the bridges in the local jurisdiction.
+The report suggests maintenance, repair and also replacement improvements suggested for the bridges within five years.
 Future bridge inspection reports will give consideration to the upgrading of some bridges to allow more rural roads to handle heavy vehicles carrying grain to market.